 ‘I don’t know the names exactly, but there’s the one that produces a large white flower at sundown.
 I got a huge arm from a friends plant.’
 I told him,’ Glorious!’

-Then I went on to tell him about my cactus garden, and how I keep it in pots in the carpark in the old motel where I live because there’s only tar, no soil.
+Then I went on to tell him about my cactus garden, and how I keep it in pots in the parking lot of the old motel where I live because there’s only tar, no soil.

 Then I told him he’s welcome to come and have a look at my cactus garden.